 Since its inception in 1857, the American Institute of Architects (AIA) has played an integral role in developing and promoting the architecture profession.
-The organization wears many hats, but one of its key functions is regulating professional and ethical conduct.
+While the organization wears many hats, one of its key functions is regulating professional and ethical conduct in the construction industry.
 This includes developing and publishing industry-standard contracts and documentation.

-To date, the AIA has already developed and published more than a dozen of standardized contracts.
-Each of them is designed to address unique and specific circumstances of the construction process and project types.
+To date, the AIA has already developed and published more than a dozen standardized contracts.
+Each is designed to address unique and specific circumstances of the construction process and project types.
 Some of the most commonly used AIA contracts include:

 1. A101: Standard Form of Agreement Between Owner and Contractor

-If you’re about to undertake a project that’s quite standard and straightforward, this AIA contract is your best bet.
+If you’re about to undertake a quite standard and straightforward project, this AIA contract is your best bet.
 This contract is typically used when the client wants to hire a contractor to do the project.
 It enumerates the responsibilities of the owner and contractor, payment terms, and project timelines.

 2. A201: General Conditions of the Contract for Construction